ishan-ly/firefly-connect/README.md

 ## Appendix

 - Run the command ```ff accounts list polygon ``` to list all the available wallets.
 Fund the default account with some MATIC.

+## addtionla items
+- use pm2 for node service
+- user multiple port to expose [ui]
+- use args before generating `docker images` and run `docker run`
+- validate your deploy contract, interface and write/read tx